Tongan Cultural Food: Top 10 Must-Try Traditional Dishes

 Kava, a traditional non-alcoholic beverage made from the root of the kava plant, is sacred and ceremonial in Tongan culture.

-A. Tongan Culture Food: The Kava Ceremony
+A. Tongan Cultural Food: The Kava Ceremony

 The Kava Ceremony